renatalantos/booking-system/README.md

     -   #### Colour Scheme
         -   The main colours in the website theme for header, background, footer and text labels are brown, yellow, and beige.
     -   #### Typography
         -   I used a standard Bootstrap theme with all the components and styling.
-The css stylesheet was using a set of Google Fonts, like BlinkMacSystemFont, Segoe UI with fallback to Roboto, Helvetica Neue with fallback to Arial, sans-serif, Apple Color Emoji, Segoe UI Emoji, Segoe UI Symbol, Noto Color Emoji.
+Raleway and Lora are the main fonts used, Raleway for label titles and Lora for body text.
     -   #### Imagery
         -   Imagery was chosen to go with the website's colour and content theme.
 I'm using dining and restaurant interior images with deep-toned, soothing colours and attractive graphics.
 For the edit, delete and logout page I'm using images with graphics that signal what will happen if user edits, deletes or signs out.